Chapter 11:

 Maki placed her hands on her hips.
 “So?
 Who was it?”

-Hiro’s forehead furrowed, and his mouth opened slightly with a hint of horror.
-His fingers curled into a fist around the phone.
-As if bracing for impact, he tensed his body.
+Hiro’s forehead furrowed; his jaw dropped.
+He clutched the phone.
 “Guys… They found out about Bandito.
 We need to go.
 Now.”

 “What?!
 I thought it’d at least take a day or two.
 How’d they know so fast?”

-Haruka took a step back, distancing herself from Hiro.
+Haruka distanced herself from Hiro.
 “Was it you?
 Did you tell them?”

 “No, no!
 Of course not!”
 He raised his hands up.
 “You still think I’d set you up like that?
 Why would I be here talking to you if I could just turn you in right now?”

 “Stop gettin’ on each other's throats already.
 This is an emergency.”
-Maki took a peek at the police cars.
+Maki peeked at the police cars.
 “If we wanna make a beeline for my lil’ baby, then our best bet is to steal their car.”

 “You wanna steal a police car?!”
-Hiro was wide-eyed in shock.
+Hiro opened his eyes widely.

 “Duh.
 We’re criminals, silly.”